Naturally Dyed Easter Eggs

-Growing up in Romania, Easter was the most magical time of year.
-The whole village would be working together to bake cakes and paint eggs in time for blessings at church.
-Clean clothing must be worn and a bath containing a red egg and coins is used for washing.
-Those memories will forever stay with me.
+As a child growing up in Romania, Easter was a truly enchanting time of year.
+The entire village would come together, working tirelessly to bake cakes and paint eggs for the special blessings at church.
+Everyone would don their best outfits, and before heading out, they would cleanse themselves with a bath filled with a red egg and coins.
+These treasured memories will forever be ingrained in my heart.

 Naturally dyeing eggs is an eco-friendly way to celebrate the holiday, and makes for a gorgeous Easter table centrepiece.
 Turn to nature’s colour using food waste and ingredients straight from your kitchen.
 The whole family will enjoy this ritual, especially the little ones and you can rest assured that your hard-boiled eggs can be snacked on or turned into delicious egg salad because all items involved are natural and plant-based!